An accident can happen in a matter of seconds, inflicting serious injuries

 are able to obtain a diagnosis for your injuries is that it is impossible

 to know the value of your claim until you understand your condition, the

 expected length of your recovery time, the treatments you might need,

 and the possibility that you might not achieve a full recovery.

-If you were injured in an accident caused by another party’s negligent
+If you suffered injuries in an accident caused by another party’s

-or careless actions, you have the right to pursue fair compensation.
+negligence, you have the right to pursue compensation.
 At

 Brandon J. Broderick, Attorney at Law, our New Jersey team of personal injury attorneys is dedicated to providing

 experienced legal advice and skilled representation to ensure you are